ksu-is/BlockTock/ProjectRoadMap.md

 - [x] 1.
 Set up Github repo and add an admin role.
-DONE
 - [x] 2.
-Wtite README file.
-DONE
+Write README file.
 - [x] 3.
 Schedule presentation in Teams.
-DONE
 - [x] 4.
 Commit open source license to repo in main branch.
-DONE
 - [x] 5.
 Find first existing example code and test the code.
-DONE
 - [x] 6.
 Find second existing example code and test the code.
-DONE
 - [x] 7.
 Plan goals for project.
-DONE
+    - [ ] Have a button to select Windows or Mac host file.
     - [ ] Have an input for websites to be blocked.
     - [ ] Have a timer for how long websites should be blocked for.
     - [ ] Make sure they are unblocked after.